susannahd/local_reporting/README.md

 This dashboard **doesn't**:
 - Account for funding opportunities, ability to recruit talent, or qualitative data on the quality of crime coverage in a given region
+- Account for Latino community since Latino is an ethnicity, not a race according to the U.S. Census.
+This is currently preventing California, Texas Florida from coming up in the rankings more often, since those states tend to have lower Black populations but larger Latino populations.
 - Update :(

 ## Data Sources